Written by Alexandra Thompson on May 3 , 2023

 Struggling to create content that audiences are actively seeking out?
 “Consistency, refreshing, quality, and relevance are all crucial to the success of SEO content,” Cox explains.
 “To maintain good spots on the SERP, your content needs to be accurate, thorough, and well-written.”

-She adds that it’s also key for your content to speak to your target audience and helps them in some way, whether that’s solving a problem, answering a question, or educating them about a subject.
+She adds that it’s also key for your content to speak to your target audience and help them in some way, whether that’s solving a problem, answering a question, or educating them about a subject.

 “If you’re having trouble with SEO content creation,” Cox adds, “then partnering with an agency or consultant could help you get things back on track so you can stay competitive and gain or maintain good SERP visibility.”